-- Students are not to use the office telephones for personal matters; they are for school related business only. - Messages called into the school for the student will be provided to the student at such time as not to interrupt the school day.
+- Students may use the office telephones in case of an emergency; school phones are for school related business only. - Messages called into the school for the student will be provided to the student at such time as not to interrupt the school day.